 Cascoda and KNX

-Cascoda joined KNX (KNX) in 2021, and we were since contracted to develop the KNX IoT Point API open-source software stack.
+Cascoda joined KNX (KNX) in 2021, and we were since contracted to develop the KNX IoT open-source software stack.
 The company currently holds the following position in KNX:

 Member of the Technical Board